zhougy0717/Niwatori/README.md

 # Release Note

-##v0.6.0
+## v0.6.0

 There are bunch of new features in this version.
 So I bump it up to a big version change.

 1. The content view in small screen mode is moved away from the edge with margins in both X and Y axis.
-2. You can use gestures in those margins, including:
+2. You can use gestures in those margins.
+Be noted that this gesture still doesn't work with Notification panel.
+I will work on this soon.
+The gestures include:
    - slide down to slide the upper half of the shrunk content down to bottom half.
    - slide up to reset to original shrunk screen position
    - scroll left to zoom out
    - scroll right to zoom in
 3. Add a tutorial guide in the first app launch.
+You can also open it up with a menu item.
 4. Translate into Chinese simplified.
 5. Remove all the donation limitation.
 You can use every premium feature free.